Iraq

 Despite advocacy from women’s rights groups, Iraq’s Parliament has not yet enacted legislation expressly prohibiting gender-based violence.32”Iraq” chapter in 2019 Report on International Religious Freedom, Office of International Religious Freedom, US State Department, https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/

-While a prohibition on same-sex sexual relations is not codified, there are several vague provisions that can be used to target the LGBTQI+ individuals.
+While a prohibition on same-sex sexual relations is not codified, there are several vague provisions that can be used to target the LGBTI+ individuals.
 According to Human Rights Watch, LGBTI+ individuals in Iraq frequently face acts of violence based on their sexual orientation.
 Such violence includes killings, abductions, torture, and sexual assault.
 The recurring nature of these acts indicates a climate where perpetrators are not held legally accountable.33”Iraq” chapter in World Report 2023, Human Rights Watch, https://www.hrw.org/world-report/2023/country-chapters/iraq

 In 2023, the Iraqi Parliament discussed a bill that could enact the death penalty or life imprisonment for homosexuals.
 International human rights organizations expressed concern about legislating “impunity” in cases of violence against the LGBTI+ community.
 Members of Parliament representing a relative majority in the Iraqi Parliament proposed an amendment to a 1988 law called “Combating Prostitution”.
 It stipulates the “death penalty or life imprisonment” for anyone “who has engaged in a homosexual relationship.”34”What do we know about the draft law that criminalizes homosexuality in Iraq”, BBC Arabic, 23 August 2023, https://www.bbc.com/arabic/articles/c9rwg3pkl12o